open5e/open5e/source/monsters/tome-of-beasts/V/vapor-lynx.rst

 **Claw.** *Melee Weapon Attack:* +7 to hit, reach 10 ft., one target.
 *Hit:* 13 (2d8 + 4) slashing damage.

-**Poison Breath (Recharge 5-6).** The vapor lynx exhales a 40foot radius poison fog, which heavily obscures a spherical area around the lynx.
-Any breathing creature that ends its turn in the fog must make a DC 14 Constitution saving throw or become poisoned for 1d4 + 1 rounds.
+**Poison Breath (Recharge 5-6).** The vapor lynx exhales a 40-foot radius poison fog, which heavily obscures a spherical area around the lynx.
+Any breathing creature that ends its turn in the fog must make a DC 14 Constitution saving throw or become :ref:`srd:poisoned` for 1d4 + 1 rounds.